 Klein sees those same dynamics now resurfacing in the coronavirus crisis.
 “We are seeing,” she told Democracy Now recently, “this very predictable process that we see in the midst of every economic crisis, which is extreme corporate opportunism.”

 In response to the pandemic, she said, Trump is “dusting off” the Wall Street wishlist on everything from cutting and privatizing Social Security — by undermining its payroll tax revenue stream — to enriching the fossil fuel industry with huge bailouts.

 So how can we prevent a “shock doctrine” repeat?

 For starters, we need to provide immediate support for those the coronavirus is hitting the hardest: the sick and those who care for them, as well as the workers who lose jobs and income.

 Get our best delivered to your inbox.

-One example: Within our increasingly coronavirus-ravaged economy, more and more families will be facing evictions as they fall behind on rents and mortgage payments.
-Progressive activists and like-minded elected leaders are now quite rightfully calling for a coronavirus moratorium on evictions.
+One example: Within our increasingly coronavirus-ravaged economy, more and more families will be facing evictions.
+Progressive activists and officials are now quite rightfully calling for a coronavirus moratorium on evictions.

-But we have a chance here to go much further.
-Low-income families, a compelling new analysis of shelter in Southern California has just detailed, face a rental market that corporate landlords have thoroughly rigged against them.
-These corporate interests have created an “empire of fees and evictions” to gouge low-income families.
-Why not fight, in this coronavirus crisis moment, to rewrite the eviction-enabling statutes that let corporate landlords enrich themselves at the expense of families already reeling?
+But we have a chance to go much further.
+Why not use this crisis to rewrite the eviction-enabling statutes that let corporate landlords enrich themselves at the expense of vulnerable families in the first place?